OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/deployed-env/install-and-run-snodas-tools.md

 > **NOTE: ** The packages `xterm`, `xeyes`, or `xclock` can also be downloaded for testing purposes.
 2. In a separate Cygwin terminal, start the X Window server by running `startxwin -- -listen tcp`.
-3. In another Cygwin terminal, set the `DISPLAY` environment variable to use the Windows display by running `export DISPLAY=localhost:0.0`.
+3. In the Cygwin terminal that will be used to ssh into the GCP VM, set the `DISPLAY` environment variable to use the Windows display by running `export DISPLAY=localhost:0.0`.
   * Confirmation that the server is running can be tested by starting `xclock`, `xeyes`, etc. on the terminal.
-4. Add the GCP VM to the xhost access control list: `+IP_ADDRESS`, where `IP_ADDRESS` is the VM's external IP Address.
+4. Add the GCP VM to the xhost access control list: `xhost +IP_ADDRESS`, where `IP_ADDRESS` is the VM's external IP Address.